Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Average monthly 2019 gross receipts, multiplied by 12

 - 2020 gross receipts, multiplied by 12, minus any PPP loan amounts

 Businesses that were established on or after January 1, 2020, can receive a grant equal to the amount they spent on eligible expenses between February 15, 2020 and March 11, 2021, less the following amounts:

 What’s an eligible payroll cost?

 The SBA uses the same definition of payroll costs as it does for the PPP when it comes to determining your grant amount — with a few exceptions.
-You can’t count any wages you wrote off to get the Employee Retention Tax Credit toward your Restaurant Revitalization Grant.
+You can’t count any wages you wrote off to get the Employee Retention Tax Credit toward your Restaurant Revitalization Fund grant.
 Same applies to COBRA-related healthcare premiums that you deducted from your taxes.